 This is a study program.
 Students must carry a 15-credit load and are expected to fully participate in all class activities.
-Students will take History, Biology and Intercultural Communication.
+Students will take History, Biology and Humanities.
 See detailed course descriptions below.

-Courses are scheduled Monday through Friday.
-The weekends are free.
+Courses are scheduled Monday through Friday, plus some Saturday mornings.

 History: History of Australia and New Zealand

 Dr. Bruce Haulman - 5 Social Science Credits

 Examines the history of Australasian nations of Australia and New Zealand from the first human inhabitants of Australia some 60,000 years ago, and the Maori settlement of New Zealand some 800 years ago, through the long and often difficult processes to become the modern island nations of Australia and New Zealand.
 Attention is given to the various groups who have migrated to Australasia, the European exploration and colonization of the area, the development of settlements and colonial governments, the move to nationhood in the late 19th century, and the emergence of the modern nations of Australia and New Zealand in the 20th century.

 Biology: Natural Science of Australia/New Zealand